splicebox/eXAlu/README.md

-                        the trained model weights file -o OUTPUT_DIR         the directory contains temp files and final output file, default ./out --yaxis Y_AXIS_MODE   limits of y-axis is fixed to +/-0.3 or adaptive, the default is fixed mode --no-alu-boundries    Do not draw Alu boundries (grey vertical dashed lines) on plot
+                        the trained model weights file -o OUTPUT_DIR         the directory contains temp files and final output file, default ./out --yaxis Y_AXIS_MODE   limits of y-axis is fixed to +/-0.3 or adaptive, the default is fixed mode --no-alu-boundaries   Do not draw Alu boundaries (grey vertical dashed lines) on plot
 ```

 **FASTA File Formatting:**